yurimann/bb-election-part-2/README.md

   + Get the `name` or `id` of the candidate who's button was pressed from the `data-` attribute you defined in step 2.
 You can make use of `$(this).data('id')` or `($this).data('name')` in your click handler for this.
   + Put the `name` or `id` in either the **query string** or the **body** of the `POST` request we're making.
 Try both!
   + Once we click the vote button, and our `POST` request is sent, make sure that we're receiving a `200` (a success) status code in response to our AJAX request.
 You'll need to chain another function to your AJAX request in addition to `.done`, called `.fail`. `.done` is triggered when the request completes successfully, `.fail` when it does not.
 If you're getting back a different status code, something isn't quite right with your request, review the codes listed out above.
+1. Now that we can vote, add a **"Refresh"** button or link to the `index.html` file.
+Create a `click` event handler for this button in `election.js`.
+When it's clicked, update the vote counts of the various candidates.
+You'll have to update the existing `<li>` elements now instead of appending.
 1. **STRETCH:**
   + Update the vote counts after a vote
   + Disable the vote buttons after a vote (it's fine if they reenable after refresh)